SC2Mapster/blizzard-tutorials/docs/Data_Primer/01_Simple_Firebolt/01_Firebolt.md

 We can either duplicate or create one from scratch.
 There isn't much to range actors, so let's just create one.

-We'll want to create "Range" actor and set it's parent to "Range Abil".
+We'll want to create "**Range**" actor and set it's parent to "**Range Abil**".
 If we do that then editor will give us token field (bottom of the screen) where we can put our ability, and editor with a little bit of help will be able adjust actor's data to work for said ability.

 |![](Assets/2-4-1_RangeActorNaming.png)|![](Assets/2-4-1_RangeActorToken.png)|
 | ------------- | ------------- |